Melville Mackenzie

 Melville Douglas Mackenzie (29 June 1889 – 1 December 1972) was a British physician and epidemiologist who worked in the health section of the League of Nations and in many countries pioneering international health collaboration.
 After World War II, he had a prominent role in founding the World Health Organization (WHO), including the drafting of its constitution.

 Family

-He was born in Huddersfield to Emma Mackenzie née Beaumont and Frederick Lumsden Mackenzie,a University of Edinburgh medical graduate and general practitioner, in a family who were originally from St Andrews.
+Mackenzie was born in Huddersfield to Emma Mackenzie née Beaumont and Frederick Lumsden Mackenzie, a University of Edinburgh medical graduate and general practitioner, in a family who were originally from St Andrews.
 In 1934 he married Caroline née Faith Mackay, daughter of Beatrice and Robert Mackay.

 Life

 He was educated at Almondbury Grammar School, Huddersfield College School and Epsom College.
 He received his medical training at St Bartholomew's Hospital, London.

 Career

 His first professional work after qualification in 1912 was in his father's practice in Huddersfield.
 In 1916 he was commissioned in the Royal Army Medical Corps and was appointed Captain and posted to Mesopotamia, where he developed expertise in the control of typhus fever After demobilisation, he returned in 1919 to general practice in Huddersfield.

 Mackenzie left his practice in 1920 to seek further training, receiving a doctorate from the University of London with a thesis titled:The Prevention of Typhus and relapsing fever in Mesopotamia during the War.
 He obtained Diplomas in Tropical Medicine at the London School of Hygiene & Tropical Medicine and in Public Health at Durham University.
 In July 1921, he took the post of assistant medical officer at Newcastle upon Tyne, and later the same year, assistant port health officer at Liverpool.

 Mackenzie then travelled to Russia in 1922 to organise relief work in the Russian famine of 1921-1922.
 He was recruited by Ruth Fry, director of the Russian Famine Relief Fund, sponsored by the Quakers.
 Working in the Buzuluk region of Russia, he organised feeding centres for distribution of supplies donated to the fund.
 He introduced measures for the control of infectious diseases, particularly typhus and malaria, and he introduced the practice of combining relief with the reconstruction of health services.
 Mackenzie returned to England as an invalid in 1923 suffering from simultaneous infections with Malaria and Typhus fever.

-After convalescence he visited Germany in 1924 with a paediatrician Helen Mackay, to investigate the health of German schoolchildren.
+After convalescence, he visited Germany in 1924 with a paediatrician Helen Mackay, to investigate the health of German schoolchildren.
 In 1925 he moved to the British Ministry of Health as medical officer.